arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 ## 1.1.
 Getting Started

-UKC has a settings file, called [settings.env](./settings.env).
-Installation works with the default values set in this file, so you do not have to change anything in it.
-However, you may want take a look at it to see what parameters can be configured before running the installation process.

-Use these instructions to get CASP running using Docker.
+Use these instructions to get UKC running using Docker.

 1. If you are not registered for Docker, follow the [registration process](https://hub.docker.com/?overlay=onboarding).
 1. Contact Unbound ([support@unboundtech.com](mailto:support@unboundtech.com)) and provide us with your Docker username to get access to the Docker images.